Pre-Adoption Questionnaire

 Your information

-Type of Dog your looking for.
+Type of dog you're looking for.

 Are you looking for?